adityamakwana707/HireLens/README.md

 ## 📞 Support

-For support, email support@hirelens.ai or create an issue in the repository.
+For support, email adityamak707@gmail.com or create an issue in the repository.

 ---

 **Built with ❤️ for the Innomatics Research Labs Hackathon**
-# HireLens
 # HireLens